tensorflow/haskell/README.md

     cd tensorflow-mnist
     stack --docker --docker-image=$IMAGE_NAME build --exec Main

+## Build without Docker on Linux

+The following instructions were verified with Ubuntu 16.04 Xenial Xerus.
+It needs Python numpy and GHC and the user is prompted during the installation process.

+- Install the "protoc" binary somewhere in your PATH.
+You can get it by downloading the corresponding file for your system from https://github.com/google/protobuf/releases.
+(The corresponding file will be named something like `protoc-*-.zip`.)

+- Install dependencies

+    sudo apt-get install swig

+- Follow instructions in section "Using Bazel custom APT repository (recommended)" from [Bazel](https://bazel.build/versions/master/docs/install.html) to install Bazel

+- Build the TensorFlow library and install it on your machine:

+        cd third_party/tensorflow
+        ./configure  # Choose the defaults when prompted bazel build -c opt tensorflow:libtensorflow_c.so
+        install bazel-bin/tensorflow/libtensorflow_c.so /usr/local/lib/libtensorflow_c.so

+- Update 'ldconfig'

+        Add /usr/local/lib/libtensorflow_c.so to /etc/ld.so.conf
+	Execute 'ldconfig' in the terminal

 ## Build on Mac OS X

 The following instructions were verified with Mac OS X El Capitan.